cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ### Transactions

-Basecoin defines a simple transaction type, the `SendTx`, which allows tokens to be sent to other accounts.
+Basecoin defines a transaction type, the `SendTx`, which allows tokens to be sent to other accounts.
 The `SendTx` takes a list of inputs and a list of outputs, and transfers all the tokens listed in the inputs from their corresponding accounts to the accounts listed in the output.
 The `SendTx` is